TykTechnologies/tyk-fapi/tyk-bank/README.md

 ## Security

+This mock implementation includes basic FAPI 2.0 security profile features:

+- **Pushed Authorization Requests (PAR)**: Enhances security by moving authorization request parameters to a back-channel.
+- **Authorization Flow**: Simulates the authorization flow for payment consents.

-This mock implementation does not include authentication or authorization.
-It's designed to be used behind a Tyk Gateway that will handle security aspects.
+However, it does not include full authentication or authorization mechanisms.
+It's designed to be used behind a Tyk Gateway that will handle additional security aspects.

+## FAPI 2.0 Security Profile

+The Payment Initiation API implements key aspects of the FAPI 2.0 Security Profile:

+- **PAR (Pushed Authorization Requests)**: Authorization requests are pushed to the authorization server before redirecting the user.
+- **Authorization Flow**: The API supports both automated and manual authorization flows.
+- **Consent Management**: Payment consents must be explicitly authorized before payments can be created.

+These features enhance security by reducing the exposure of sensitive parameters and providing a more robust authorization flow.